-- Practice Development (15 credits) - this module enables students to build on the clinical, problem solving and communication skills developed in the Practice Foundations module.
+- Professional Decision Making and Ethics (15 credits) - this module enables students to build on the clinical, problem solving and communication skills developed in the Practice Foundations module.
 Learning can be tailored to meet the individual needs of pharmacists working in different areas of pharmacy practice.
 Topics covered include ethics and decision making processes, plus the balancing of clinical agendas with patient’s day to day living and concerns.

 - Pharmacists providing support in Primary Care (15 Credits) - this module aims to introduce pharmacists to the skills, knowledge and resources required to develop an autonomous patient-facing clinical role within the primary care setting.
 Pharmacists will become familiar with the monitoring parameters and quality criteria used in primary care.
 Pharmacists will self-assess their own skills and experience and consider how they can apply their knowledge and skills to best benefit the quality of care provide by the practice.

 - Secondary Care (15 Credits) - this module aims to introduce pharmacists to the skills, knowledge and resources required to develop an autonomous patient-facing clinical roles within the secondary care setting.
 Pharmacists will become familiar with the guidelines, recommendations, evidence sources and management principles used in a range of conditions, including: the management of nausea and vomiting, nil by mouth patients, constipation, wound care, drug misuse, pain, infections, antibiotic therapy, enteral and parenteral feeding and patients undergoing surgery.
 Pharmacists will develop their clinical knowledge by using medicines optimisation and reflective skills particularly in their role as a practitioner within a multidisciplinary team (MDT) to best benefit the quality of care provided to the patient and members of the multi-disciplinary team.